 Yet another feature that strayed from traditional design and classroom configurations is the addition of learning stairs.
 Tiered seating and an amphitheater-style environment offer a creative option for multidisciplinary learning in a building focused on creating student-centered space on every floor.
 According to Gross, the multipurpose stairs are a crucial element to KCU’s desired outcome.
 “The stadium seating/stairs designed into the lobby of the building provides a flexible space that can be used for several purposes.
 On a daily basis, it will be used as a casual place for students to sit down between classes and talk or study, but there will also be occasions where the space will be used for more formal presentations to a large group of students.
 To allow for this second use, we designed room darkening shades for the surrounding windows, a large format projection screen, a drop-down projector and speakers throughout the space, as well as a place for a mobile podium to be plugged in at the head of the room with full AV controls.”

 From top to bottom—and even the stairs in between—every detail and design decision was made with the end user in mind, transforming not only the way students learn, but also the mindset and culture of a university.
 Reflective of the school’s purpose, the south half of the building is mostly glass to showcase their core classes, represent transparency and connectivity along with providing an excellent facility for the students and teachers.
-“There’s no way this building could have been possible without the leadership and vision set forth by KCU,” said Danielson.
-They brought together the right design team, partnered us with them, and kept us pointed at that vision the entire time.
-We are really excited to see the students and faculty give his building vibrancy next semester.”
+Starting with a clear vision, KCU’s leadership assembled the right team of partners to bring that vision to life, keeping everyone pointed toward the goal throughout the process.
+The result was a state-of-the-art facility that mirrors the team and building—forward-thinking, inspiring, and life-changing.

 The Kansas City University Simulation Lab is scheduled to open Spring 2020.